iboutsikas/cmsc341-web/projects/project3/code.md

 * <a href="{{ '/assets/project3/provided_code/data.h' | absolute_url }}"
   target="_blank" rel="noopener noreferrer" download>provided_code/data.h</a>:
-  Just provides some data for the tests to use.
+  Just provides some data for the tests to use. **UPDATED**

+* <a href="{{ '/assets/project3/provided_code/distributed_index.h' |
+  absolute_url }}" target="_blank" rel="noopener noreferrer"
+  download>provided_code/distributed_index.h</a>: Definition of `struct DistributedIndex`.
+You can imagine that you would use an index like this one to find data across distributed databases, that do not existing within a single computer.
+This also demonstrates a more complex class that is used with your tree. **NEW**

 * <a href="{{ '/assets/project3/provided_code/person.h' | absolute_url }}"
   target="_blank" rel="noopener noreferrer" download>provided_code/person.h</a>: